-Figure F.2 – Logical information flows among multiple systems
+Figure F.2 – Abstract information flows among multiple systems

-(informative) Physical model implementations
+(informative)Implementation models

 The related object naming conventions and relationship types in ISA-95 allow implementation models to be constructed following a standard process.
-The physical Implementation of the logical ISA-95 relationships vary depending on the implementation technology applied.
+The implementation of the abstract ISA-95 relationships vary depending on the implementation technology applied.

-The following historical example list of the methods have applied ISA-95 logical models.
+The following historical example list of the implementation methods have applied ISA-95 abstract models.
 Future advances in implementation methods will expand this limited list.

 Hierarchical